spmohan77/Image-prediction-using-AWS-Greengrass-QIoT-QuAI/README.md

-# Tutorial to setup Image prediction using AWS Greengrass + QIoT + QuAI using Raspberry Pi
+# Tutorial to setup Image prediction using AWS Greengrass + QIoT + QuAI using Raspberry Pi Camera

 ## Example Scenarios to predict captures image from Raspberry Pi